guicho271828/trivia/README.md

       (otherwise 'otherwise))
     => OTHERWISE

-### Constructor Pattern
+### Constructor-Pattern

-A constructor pattern matches not a value itself but a structure of the value.
+A constructor-pattern matches not a value itself but a structure of the value.
 The following constructors are available:

 * (cons car cdr)